• What did your favourite artist release

 Testimonials

-• I have just received your vinyl record guide and would like to congratulate you on cataloguing such a massive amount of information.
+• I have just received your vinyl record guide and would like to congratulate you on cataloging such a massive amount of information.

 Jeff Ellis